 But how do you actually plan a marketing campaign?
 This is big question, where the daunting of its size make post indies abort, or look for the advices of other people that will probably know more about it.

-By the definition, we can see, that there are iterative tasks that starts before the game is actually being developed, and that continues while the game is being bought by your potential players.
+By definition, we can see that there are iterative tasks that start before the game is actually being developed, and that continue while the game is being bought by your potential players.

-So that means that you can define your marketing plan in different elements that will help you define the different activities and control they effectiviness and results.
+So that means that you can define your marketing planification in different elements that will help you define the different activities and control their effectiveness and results.

-As said previously, The content of the marketing plan is iterative and should be continuously revisited.
+As said previously, The content of the marketing planning is iterative and should be continuously revisited.
 However, think of it as a list of possible ingredients for success that you should make yours, and hot as a rigid recipe.
-It will probably contain items and procedures that are appropriate for your game and your game studio, and it may be quite different from other games or other game studios.
+It will probably contain items and procedures that are appropriate for your game and your videogame studio, and it may be quite different from other games or other companies.

 Is a plan 100% success guarantee?